 Genealogy

-The Audrey Webster Underwood Library of the Bruce County Genealogical Society is housed in the Research Room.
+The Audrey Webster Underwood Library of the Bruce County Genealogical Society is housed in the Research Room at the Bruce County Museum & Cultural Centre (BCM&CC).
 These materials, combined with other records supplied by the BCM&CC and the Bruce & Grey Branch of the Ontario Genealogical Society, make our Research Room an ideal place for genealogical research.

 Interested in your family history but don’t know where to start?
-We have helpful staff to guide you through the research process.
-There is also a Genealogy Workshop offered by the Bruce County Genealogical Society every spring.
+The BCM&CC has helpful staff to guide you through the research process.
+Reviewing some of our online resources will make your onsite visit more efficient, or help you request paid research services.

 Some of the genealogical resources available in the Research Room and Archives include: